CodeIgniter…Meet Minify

 In CodeIgniter I created a library called MY_Includes.php (/system/application/libraries/MY_Includes.php).
 This is the core class that contains the mappings between each controller and the JavaScript and CSS files required by the view that will be loaded by the controller that was invoked by the browser.
 Obviously this implies the extra step.
 If I create a new JavaScript or CSS file I can’t go into the globally included header file and add a <script> or <link> tag there - I have to edit MY_Includes.php to map the JavaScript or CSS file to that particular view.
 Yea, it seems weird to edit a PHP file to add a CSS or JavaScript file, but there are a couple of different factors at work here and this solution made the most sense to me.
 The big win was that it helped integrate Minify into my codebase with almost minimal effort.

-You can see an edited version of MY_Includes.php here.
+You can see an edited version of MY_Includes.php here (Note: this is an old version).
 I wanted to walk through this code a bit to highlight the important parts, but hopefully it’s readable on its own.

 First, you’ll notice the constructor requires the name of the controller that was invoked.
 I’ll show you how I get that later on, but essentially the whole class relies on that piece of information.
 My application is fairly linear in the sense that once I know the controller’s name I know (barring exception cases) which view will be invoked.